 Wander the sands of Wineglass Bay

-A short walk from the car park at Freycinet National Park brings you to a lookout platform above the flawless white curve of Wineglass Bay on the eastern Freycinet Peninsula (three hours drive north-east of Hobart).
+A short walk from the carpark at Freycinet National Park brings you to a lookout platform above the flawless white curve of Wineglass Bay on the eastern Freycinet Peninsula (a three-hour drive northeast of Hobart).
 From here, walk down to the beach and feel the sand between your toes.
 You'll probably meet a kangaroo or two on the beach, and may see dolphins playing in the water.

 Be seduced by seafood